-When moving from a web hosting control panel like cPanel to a command line interface (also known as "Secure Shell" or SSH for short), it's totally understandable that you might feel a little apprehensive or intimidated.
-After all, you're going from a new graphical interface like that below, with lots of options and explanations, to a basic command like that seems to offer no help at all.
+When moving from a web hosting control panel like cPanel, or BlueHost’s custom solution, to a command line interface (also known as “secure shell” or SSH for short), it’s understandable that you might feel a little apprehensive or intimidated.
+After all, you’re going from a graphical interface like that below, with lots of options and explanations, to a basic command like that seems to offer no help at all.

-Not to mention setting things like firewalls up, and taking other steps to secure and optimise your server.
-Where would you even begin when all you have in a cursor blinking back at you?
+Not to mention that you need to take personal responsibility for your site’s security now, and that of the server that it is hosted on.
+This means setting up a firewall and taking other steps to secure and optimise your server.
+Where would you even begin when all you have is a cursor blinking back at you?

-That's exactly how I felt when I first started making websites back in 2004.
-The thought of only typing commands into a text only interface scared me to death and so I persisted with cPanel for a long time.
+That’s exactly how I felt when I first started making websites back in 2004.
+The thought of typing commands into a text only interface scared me to death and so I used BlueHost with cPanel for a long time.

-Then I discovered EasyEngine.
-EasyEngine is a command line interface similar to WordOps (that I now personally use and recommend) that installs and sets up all the tricky stuff for you, and then offers simple commands to create new websites, edit and remove them, etc. It basically makes setting up a new WordPress as simple as typing:
+Then I came across EasyEngine.
+EasyEngine is a command line interface that was the precursor to WordOps, which is what I use now.
+WordOps installs and sets up all the tricky stuff for you, and then offers simple commands to create new websites, edit and remove them, etc. It basically makes setting up a new WordPress site as simple as typing:

 wo site create thisismydomain.com --wp

-I'll cover WordOps thoroughly in another post though.
-This particular is a guide on the exact SSH commands that you need to enter once your VPS/cloud server or dedicated server has been created.
-By the way I personally use Ubuntu - 18.04.3 LTS being the most recent LTS version at this moment.
-LTS stands for Long Term Support and means that security and maintenance upgrades will be offered for five years from the time of its release, until April 2023.
+I’ll cover WordOps thoroughly in another post though.
+This particular article is a guide on the exact SSH commands that you need to enter once your VPS, cloud server or dedicated server has been created.
+By the way I personally use Ubuntu, version 20.04 being the most recent LTS release at this moment.
+LTS stands for Long Term Support and means that security and maintenance upgrades will be offered for five years from the time of its release, until April 2025.

 I documented this process after much trial and error and now use it to initially setup and secure all my servers.
-I have never had a server or website hacked or compromised.
+I have never had a server or website hacked or compromised (fingers crossed).
 On Mac you can use the built-in Terminal app to access your server via SSH, while Windows users should try Putty.

 Connect To Your Server